 Long hikes are longer than 5 miles and excellent for getting out in the park.
 Especially in busy parks like Joshua Tree, these are places you’ll find total solitude.

 If you’re planning on heading off trail or hiking one of the park’s more rugged trails, rangers recommend some basics… Plenty of water, trail snacks, planning, and a great map.
+My absolute favorite is the NatGeo map (I own one for every park I hike in), which is linked below.
 The National Geographic park maps are widely-respected and reliable.
-You can find the Joshua Tree map on Amazon or NatGeo or even REI.
 I basically collect these at this point (they make rad wall decorations when not in use)!

 Without further ado, here is the list I’ve compiled of best hikes in Joshua Tree.
 Those in bold are the ones I’m most psyched to recommend.
 That’s either because I personally adored it, or it gets absolutely amazing reviews on every site I’ve researched.
 Enjoy!